If you like it, save it!

 pinch ground nutmeg

 ounces feta, crumbled (a creamy French or Israeli style is nice)

 cup matzo meal

 - Melt the butter (or heat the olive oil) in a saucepan over a medium heat.
-Add the leeks and a pinch of salt and saute, stirring occasionally, until the leeks have softened and are beginning to color (~10 minutes).
+Add the leeks and a pinch of salt and sauté, stirring occasionally, until the leeks have softened and are beginning to color (about 10 minutes).

 - While the leeks are cooking, wash and peel the sweet potato and parsnips.
 Grate on the coarse holes of a box grater, and place in a large bowl (if you have no patience for hand-grating, you can use the shredding disk on a food processor, but place about ¼ of the mixture back in the bowl of the processor with the regular blade and pulse a few times).
 Add the salt, pepper, nutmeg, feta, egg and matzo meal.
 Stir to combine.
 Mix in the cooked leeks.

 - If you’re not serving at once, layer the cooled latkes in a sealed container with parchment between the layers, and freeze.
-To serve, preheat the oven to 375 degrees.
-Place the latkes on a cookie sheet (you can place them on a rack on top of a cookie sheet for a crisper result, but usually the sheet is fine for me), and cook until they have colored a bit more and are heated through and sizzling (~10-15 minutes).
+To serve, preheat the oven to 375° F. Place the latkes on a cookie sheet (you can place them on a rack on top of a cookie sheet for a crisper result, but usually the sheet is fine for me), and cook until they have colored a bit more and are heated through and sizzling (10 to 15 minutes).

 - This recipe is a Wildcard Contest Winner!